loda-lang/loda-programs/programs/oeis/list1.md

 * [A100545](http://oeis.org/A100545) ([L08 program](A100545.asm)): Expansion of (7-2*x) / (x^2-3*x+1).
 * [A100555](http://oeis.org/A100555) ([L08 program](A100555.asm)): Smallest square that is equal to the sum of n not-necessarily-distinct primes plus 1.
 * [A100585](http://oeis.org/A100585) ([L14 program](A100585.asm)): a(n+1) = a(n)+floor(a(n)/3), a(1) = 3.
+* [A100586](http://oeis.org/A100586) ([L19 program](A100586.asm)): Write down the numbers from 3 to infinity.
+Take next number, M say, that has not been crossed off.
+Counting through the numbers that have not yet been crossed off after that M, cross off every 5th term.
+Repeat, always crossing off every 5th term of those that remain.
+The numbers that are left form the sequence.
 * [A100606](http://oeis.org/A100606) ([L14 program](A100606.asm)): a(n) = n^4 + n^3 + n.
 * [A100702](http://oeis.org/A100702) ([L08 program](A100702.asm)): Number of layers of dough separated by butter in successive foldings of croissant dough.
 * [A100705](http://oeis.org/A100705) ([L09 program](A100705.asm)): a(n) = n^3 + (n+1)^2.